The state of the union, according to President Biden’s worried supporters

 When Ray Hammon looks out the window of the brewery he co-owns in Colorado City, Ariz., he sees a tourist-dependent community accelerating out of a pandemic — but few people willing to give the president any credit.

-His brewery shut down for five months in the early days of the pandemic in 2020, something he worried would be his business’s death sentence.
-But it recovered and business was even robust last summer, as more people traveled to this town of 5,000 that sits between the Grand Canyon and Zion National Park.
+His brewery closed for five months in the early days of the pandemic in 2020, something he worried would mean the death of his business.
+But the brewery recovered and business was even robust last summer, as more people traveled to this town of 5,000 that sits between the Grand Canyon and Zion National Park.
 He credits a Small Business Association loan and a pandemic response spearheaded by Biden.

 “As the vaccines rolled out, we started to see tourism come back,” said Hammon, who plans to watch Biden’s address.
 “People had trepidation about traveling when transmission rates were high.
 As people got vaccinated and boosted, they were more confident that they could go out without getting sick. … We came out the other side of that whole deal better off.”

 His city has a new coffee shop, a new winery and two new chain restaurants.
 A grocery store and a health clinic are two other recent additions, meaning residents don’t have to drive 30 miles on a two-lane highway to get food and medicine.
-Thanks to $2.5-million funding for infrastructure projects from Biden’s American Rescue Plan Act, the city is exploring sites for a new well.
+Thanks to $2.5 million in funding for infrastructure projects from Biden’s American Rescue Plan Act, the city is exploring sites for a new well.

 Still, Hammon said, “the vast majority of people in my community have no idea it’s going on or who’s responsible for it.
 How many Republicans in the Senate voted for ARPA?
 The answer, I believe, is zero.”

-Hammon said that hasn’t stopped Republicans — including his local representative Rep. Paul A. Gosar (R-Ariz.) — from taking credit for region’s successes.
+Hammon said that hasn’t stopped Republicans — including his local member of Congress, Paul A. Gosar — from taking credit for the region’s successes.

 Behind the taps, Hammon is not particularly vocal about those points.
 In Arizona’s Mohave County, Republicans outnumber Democrats 3 to 1.
 Trump flags fly everywhere.
 And pointing out the partisan flaws in customers’ logic isn’t necessarily a recipe for success in his rebooted business.